 Come be a part of an elite group of brilliant minds working to positively influence the art and science of game design.

 We combine intense and effective workgroup techniques with Texas-sized hospitality in an all-inclusive event that may change your life.

 This is an invitation-only event.
 If you know someone who should be invited, let us know!

 At the historic Meyer Bed and Breakfast on Cyprus Creek, Comfort, Texas

-We are very pleased to have had the following speakers for Project Horseshoe 2016
+We are very pleased to announce the following speakers for Project Horseshoe 2017

 Positively influencing the art, science, and business of game design over the next five years in ways that are unlikely to happen otherwise, by taking advantage of practice-proven brainstorming methods and our access to the brightest minds in the field